wp-plugins/40nuggets/readme.txt

 First, you can always export your conversion data.
 Simply go to Conversions, sort as you like, and click on the little people icon in the upper left.
 You'll see a link to export.

-Second, you can use a web hook (you'll see this in the Settings>Upon Completion section of the lightbox creation widget) to push data to any URL you like.
+Second, you can use a web hook (you'll see this in the advanced settings of the Setup part of the nugget creator) to push data to any URL you like.
 This is also great for working with tools like Zapier.
 See our tutorial for working with Zapier over on our [Support Desk](http://zendesk.40nuggets.com ).

+Finally, we released an integration with MailChimp.
+You can find more within the dashboard or on our support hub.

 5. Can I export my conversion data?